diku-compSys/compSys-e2021-pub/coursedescription.md

 ## Study group formation
 The CompSys instructors can help you find a find a study group, if you are missing one.
+A study group formation will be held on 8/9 at 12.00.
+Watch absalon for an announcement with details on the process.
-They can also be the link to the study administration; if there is something you are in doubt about and feel better to ask a fellow student, they are available.
-One of them will always be available at the Friday cafées.
+The instructors can also be the link to the study administration; if there is something you are in doubt about and feel better to ask a fellow student, they are available.

 ## Assignment (The following can change slightly...)